 The following screens show the situation after creating these elements:

 And clicking in the translations set number 274 we get this details screen:

 We can also create Translations Sets manually.
 If we have an item in a language that is the translation of the same content in another language, but they are 'isolated' we can create a Translations Set with both items.

 What we have to do is click on the 'Associate' link of the column of the language in which is the item with which we want to create the set.
 In the following example we will associate an item in French language to the item 'Blue Mountain Rain Forest' in English:

 When we click on that link we get the following screen:

-We choose the appropriate item (for example SIM TRANS TO fr-FR Blue Mountain Rain Forest) and by clicking on the title, the set of translations will be created and we will obtain the following screen:
+We choose the appropriate item (in this example the only one 'Forêt tropicale de montagne bleue') and by clicking on the title, the set of translations will be created and we will obtain the following screen:

 Warning: the drop down list "Select Association:" must be set to "Not associated" to show only items that do not belong to any other set of translations.
 If you choose the value "Select Association", the list will contain all items in that language, whether or not they belong to another set of translations.
 In this case for each associated item you will see an association icon in the column 'Association' and you can see its associations by hovering over the icon.
 If you choose an item that already belongs to another set, such item will be disassociated from that set and associated to the set you are creating or updating.

 The next screen shows how the previous screen would look if we had selected '- Select Association -' as the value of the drop-down:

 Using the links 'Change Association' and 'Disassociate', located in the same place as the link 'Associate' for existing items, we can modify the set of translations, adding, changing or removing elements from the set.
 The set of translations will cease to exist if we disassociate all its elements.